openCrapal/Projet_Robot/README.md

 Just think about all the possibilities of additionnal functionnalities : mapping, picture processing, AI, calling it Jarvis....

 How it will be done?
-I have allready build a prototype (OCtober 2015), powered by Arduino (Uno Rev3), able to move in my room and to now where it is thanks to impuls count in both wheels BUT NOT TO STAND BY HIMSELF
+I have allready build a prototype (October 2015), powered by Arduino (Uno Rev3), able to move in my room and to now where it is thanks to impuls count in both wheels BUT NOT TO STAND BY HIMSELF

 Next version will include acceleration sensor MPU6050 on an I²C bus